The People's Liberation Army and the people's public security forces

 The political commissars are responsible for the political consciousness of the soldiers.
 The basis of this system is

 laid in the decision of the 6th Party congress of the CCP (June 18-July 11 1928) to establish, above the level of regiments, a system of political commissars.
 Their status, composition and influence change throughout the years.
-The main characteristics of the system remain the same: to political control the PLA, to insure the loyalty to the party, to empower the moral, to enlarge the political consciousness, and to enlarge the unity between the soldiers and officers.
+The main characteristics of the system remain the same: to political control the PLA, to ensure the loyalty to the party, to empower the moral, to enlarge the political consciousness, and to enlarge the unity between the soldiers and officers.

 The division between commanders and political commissar is not always clear; sometimes persons change their roles.